HomeSavingsWhy is South Wales such a good place to F.I.R.E ?

-So, you want to F.I.R.E- where is the best place to do this?
+So, you want to F.I.R.E- is South Wales a good location to pick?
 Well, if you know about F.I.R.E you know its all about savings rates.
 So- you need to both high earnings- but also low spending/outgoing.
 If it was all about earnings- then London, or Dubai etc that would be where all the F.I.R.E people would be living.
 But, its not all about earnings though- property in London is the highest in the whole of the UK- so ……

 The average house price in London is: £640,000

 The average house price in Manchester is £199,000

 The average salary in Manchester is £28,000

 The earnings to house price ratio in London is a huge 18.8x salary to house price.
 Manchester by comparison is “just” 7.1x salary to house price.
 So, by using these figures- it would be much easier to buy in Manchester compared to London.
 This much might be obvious to most people- since London is so expensive- but did you think the average salary in Manchester was so high?
 Perhaps less obvious.

 Do note that most banks won’t lend more than 4-4.5x salary, so even with a 10% deposit, you would need way more money down- or salary to purchase an average house.
 Of course, averages are just averages- there are houses for much cheaper than the average- and salaries both below and above these averages.

 That brings us to Cardiff- average house price of £242,000 with average salary of £27,000 giving a 9.0x- slightly higher than Manchester.
 But, I don’t think this really tells the full story- Cardiff itself is a pretty small city (especially for a capitol one)- with just over 300,000 population.
 If you live just 15/20 minute drive/train away, for example up any of the valleys- the average house price drops considerably.